 Although Manchester's economy is stronger and more resilient than in the past, significant challenges do still need to be overcome.
-Analysis undertaken to inform the Strategy's development demonstrates that Manchester's residents are underrepresented in higher paid sectors and occupations and overrepresented in lower paid ones, which leads to a significant gap between resident and workplace wages.
+The analysis in Appendix 2 demonstrates that Manchester's residents are underrepresented in higher paid sectors and occupations and overrepresented in lower paid ones, which leads to a significant gap between resident and workplace wages.

 Gross value added (GVA) is still used as a comparative measure of economic performance.
 Analysis of recent data demonstrates that Manchester's economy has continued to grow and GVA per head of resident population was £36,136 in 2017, compared to £27,555 for the UK as a whole4.
 However, despite high levels of GVA, Manchester also has the highest concentration of highly deprived neighbourhoods in the region5.
 Health outcomes are a significant issue with the highest rates per 100,000 of premature deaths from cardiovascular disease, cancer and respiratory disease in England6.
 Skill levels are generally better in younger age groups, with the largest proportion of people with low or no skills in the 50+ age category.
-Whilst the increase in the gig economy has led to more flexible working opportunities, it has also created more insecure employment.